Improving Requirements Completeness: Automated Assistance through Large Language Models: Introduction

 We based our solution development and evaluation on a set of 40 requirements specifications from the PURE dataset ~\cite{ferrari2017pure}.
 These specifications collectively comprise over 23,000 sentences.
 To support replication and enable future research, we have made our implementation and evaluation artifacts publicly available~\cite{luitel2023replication}.

+{ Our evaluation results suggest that BERT's masked language model has the potential to assist in improving the completeness of requirements.
+Nevertheless, our current work does not attempt to build a user-facing tool for using BERT in requirements completeness checking, nor does it conduct user studies to measure practical benefits.
+While our findings are encouraging, they do not constitute conclusive evidence of usefulness but rather represent a necessary first step towards further investigations in the future.}

-This article is an extension of a previous conference paper~\cite{luitel2023paper} published at the 29th Working Conference on Requirements Engineering: Foundation for Software Quality (REFSQ 2023).
-Compared to the conference version, the present article improves both the technical aspects and the empirical evaluation of our approach.
-Specifically: \begin{itemize} \item We have substantially enhanced the background and related work sections (i.e., Sections~\ref{sec:background} and \ref{sec:related}) to ensure that the article is self-contained and properly positioned within the RE literature. \item We have introduced three baselines and compared our approach with them to assess whether using BERT is worthwhile; these baselines and our comparison results are discussed in Section~\ref{sec:eval}. \item We have improved the implementation of our approach and provided a more comprehensive description of it in Section~\ref{sec:eval}. \item We have conducted a new human-in-the-loop validation, examining the matching of predictions by BERT to simulated omissions; this new validation component is presented in Section~\ref{sec:discussion}. \end{itemize}
+This article extends a previous conference paper~\cite{luitel2023paper} published at the 29th Working Conference on Requirements Engineering: Foundation for Software Quality (REFSQ'23).
+Compared to the conference version, the present article offers enhancements to the background and related work, provides substantial new evaluation that includes a comparison with baselines, and features improvements to the implementation of our approach.